COM 311 MULTI-MEDIA COMMUNICATIONS One Semester

 SOS 121 WORLD HISTORY & GEOGRAPHY A (Grade 10) One Semester (Required)

-This class takes a global approach to studying the world and its past to develop greater understanding of the development of worldwide events, interactions among the world's people, cultures and environment.
+This class takes a global approach to studying the world and its past to develop a greater understanding of the development of worldwide events, interactions among the world's people, cultures, and environment.
 The first semester of this class will take us from the classical world to the growth of Islam to the Black Death of Africa, China, Europe and the Americas during the early and medieval periods.
 We will also study the expanding global explorations, including the slave systems, followed by a look at 18th century Russia, Latin America, and Asia.
+This is a required 10th-grade class.

 SOS 122 WORLD HISTORY & GEOGRAPHY B (Grade 10) One Semester (Required)